sam-w-yellin/volatile-int-blog/content/posts/feedback-controller/index.md

 ## Revisiting the Bang-Bang Controller
 All the pieces are now in place to implement controllers using our generic template scaffolding.
 The following example implements the simple bang-bang controller for a TEC discussed earlier.

 First - we need to create concrete implementations of our ADC feedback, GPIO actuation, and bang-bang control law concepts.
-The implementations are included below without much exposition - they are fairly straightforward components.
+We use an `auto` template parameter for the conversion functions so that the entire set of functionality is determined at compile time This approach is nice for embedded contexts where we really want to push as much work to compile-time as possible but does impose some limits on what your conversion function can do.
+If you need a capture in your conversion function for any reason, you could always pass the lambda into the constructor, or just hard-code it into your implementation if it won't change.

 **File**: `example/components/feedback_controller/plugins/feedback/include/adc_feedback.hpp`
 {{< highlight c >}}